Aperitivo Time in Italy

 A wonderful Italian tradition that you will learn to love even if you are here for a short period of time.
 The aperitivo is a pre-dinner drink.
 It is NOT happy hour, it is NOT a drink-all-you-can-to-get-drunk kind of thing.
 This ritual is a very serious matter.

 It’s a social moment that happens after work and before dinner.
 It’s that time lapse when you meet up with friends, co-workers, your loved one and just sit down.
 You chat, laugh, gossip, have a drink and wash the stresses of your day away.

 Wine, Prosecco or Spritz?

 Aperitivo calls for Prosecco, it could be considered nearly mandatory.
-However throughout the years (and in Italian time that means centuries) various interesting variations have appeared that are worth experimenting.
-Maybe the most common one is the Spritz: a mix of prosecco with Campari, Aperol or even red wine, a dash of soda, a slice of orange or lemon and a couple of ice cubes.
-A very unique orangey/reddish cocktail that has become extremely popular.
+However, throughout the years (and in Italian time that means centuries) various interesting variations have appeared that are worth experimenting.
+The most common one is the Spritz: a mix of prosecco with Campari, Aperol or even red wine, a dash of soda, a slice of orange or lemon and a couple of ice cubes.
+A very unique cocktail that has become extremely popular all over the world.

 If you are not keen on bubbles you can always turn to a glass of white wine: You can never go wrong that.
 And the selection out there is simply stunning!
 Italy is famous for it’s numerous grapes from north to south, so it’s just a matter of choice and personal palate.

-Oh, and the best part of it all, is that along with your glass you get a selection of nibbles.
-The selection can range from peanuts to pistacchio and crisps, to small platters of cold cuts, cheese and olives with bruschetta and parmesan bites.
-Occasionally you will also find small portions of pasta or rice, it all all depends on the fantasy of the chef and what is trendy at the moment.
+Oh, and the best part of it all is that along with your glass you get a selection of nibbles.
+The selection can range from peanuts to pistachios, and potato chips, to small platters of cold cuts, cheese, and olives with bruschetta and parmesan bites.
+Occasionally you will also find small portions of pasta or rice, it all depends on the imagination of the chef and what is trendy at the moment.